Will Closing Credit Card Affect The Credit Score

 Your credit score might be impacted by two key factors when you close a card.
-One is your rate of credit utilisation, and the other is the duration of your credit history.
+One is your rate of credit utilization, and the other is the duration of your credit history.

-To begin with, your credit score is determined by how much of your available credit is actually being used.
-Your credit utilisation ratio is what is meant by this.
-Lowering the overall amount of credit you have available results in a greater utilisation ratio for the same level of spending.
+Your credit score is determined by how much of your available credit is actually being used.
+Your credit utilization ratio is what is meant by this.
+Lowering the overall amount of credit you have available results in a greater utilization ratio for the same level of spending.

-Your utilisation ratio, for instance, would be 20% (2,000/10,000=.20) if you had RS.10,000 in total available credit across all of your cards and RS.2,000 in charges.
+Your utilization ratio, for instance, would be 20% (2,000/10,000=.20) if you had RS.10,000 in total available credit across all of your cards and RS.2,000 in charges.
 If you cancel a credit card with a RS.3,000 credit limit, your total credit line drops to RS.7,000 instead.
-Your utilisation ratio has increased to 29 percent for the same RS.2,000 in expenditures.
+Your utilization ratio has increased to 29 percent for the same RS.2,000 in expenditures.
 Your credit score could suffer with a greater ratio.
-The ideal ratio is between.01 and.10, which indicates that you are only utilising 10% or less of your available credit.
+The ideal ratio is between .01 and .10, which indicates that you are only utilizing 10% or less of your available credit.
 The average percentage for good marks is at or about 30%.
-Any score you receive above this could be penalised.
+Any score you receive above this could be penalized.

 Your credit score will increase the more credit you have had in the past.
 The longest-running account you close could have the biggest impact on your score because your score is calculated based on the average age of all your accounts.
 Less damage will result from closing a fresh account.
 Always maintain a low debt that may be paid off quickly prior to the due date if you want to preserve your credit score in excellent condition.